 This metric focuses on market risk and estimates the loss resulting from shocks on the set of risk factors.
-This stress test is based on 11 scenarios 5 (4 historical and 7 hypothetical).
+This stress test is based on 11 scenarios (6) (4 historical and 7 hypothetical).
 The main principles are as follows:

-- the scenario considered in the market stress test is the worst of the different scenarios defined; - the shocks applied are calibrated on time horizons specific to each risk factor (the time horizon can range from five days for the most liquid risk factors to three months for the least liquid); - risks are calculated every day for each of the Bank's market activities (all products together), using each of the historical and hypothetical scenarios.
+- the scenario considered in the market stress test is the worst of the different scenarios defined; - the shocks applied are calibrated on time horizons specific to each risk factor (the time horizon can range from five days for the most liquid risk factors to three months for the least liquid); - risks are calculated every day for each of the Bank's market activities (all products together), using each of the historical and hypothetical scenarios. - (5) Measurement of the impact on the Net Banking Income in case of shocks on all risk factors (refer to below description). - (6) Including the ones used in the global stress tests on market activities.